sshaar/clef2020-factchecking-task2/README.md

 ````
 FCPD corpus for the CLEF-2020 LAB on "Automatic Identification and Verification of Claims"
-Version 3.0: May 11th, 2020 (Training and dev set batch 3 and Baseline Released)
+May 26th, 2020 (Test Data Released)
 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 2 data set provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".